Ed Hussey –

 UPDATED IN LIGHT OF GOVERNMENT GUIDANCE ISSUED ON 12th June 2020

 We have listed below the most common questions we have received in connection with the Job Retention Scheme and have provided generic answers that will hopefully help to address some of your concerns.
 This is not an alternative to taking bespoke advice that considers the specifics of your circumstances and your employment contracts and we would always advise that you take appropriate advice before acting.

-Further information is still to be released by the Government, but these FAQs have been updated for the additional information released to date.
-In the absence of full detailed government advice, some of the following is expressed views and assumptions in some areas as indicated, so please take care.
+Further guidance is released periodically by the Government and these FAQs are updated accordingly.
+However, in the absence of full detailed government advice, some of the following is expressed views and assumptions as indicated, so please take care.

 Please see further details of these arrangements here:

 These updates are crucial for the gradual re-introduction of staff / teams and will play a significant part in the lockdown exit strategy planning for businesses. (this is a link to the Exit Strategy article)

 Information on this FAQs page continues to be relevant, but is being updated to reflect the new arrangements.

 Click the below links to jump to each section

 KEY QUESTIONS RELATING TO UPDATED GOVERNMENT GUIDANCE ISSUED ON 12th June 2020

 The Government have issued the guidance relating to the changes to the scheme and the claim process from 1 July and we have provided clarification on key questions below.